 75. What is the arteriovenous oxygen content difference?

-It is the amount of oxygen given up by every 100 mL of blood on each pass through the tissues.
+The arteriovenous oxygen content difference represents the amount of oxygen extracted by tissues per 100 mL of blood as it passes through the body.

-76. When does the hemoglobin affinity for oxygen increase?
+76. When does hemoglobin affinity for oxygen increase?

-It increases with a high PO2, high pH, low temperature, and low levels of 2,3-DPG.
+Hemoglobin’s affinity for oxygen increases in conditions of high PO2, high pH (alkalosis), low temperature, and low levels of 2,3-DPG.

 77. Whenever the oxygen dissociation curve is modified due to changes in CO2 levels, this is known as what?